jkomoros/prompt-garden/README.md

 Stores `value` in the memory, so it can in the future be recalled by `recall`.

 Required parameters:
 - `value` - The value to store.
 It may be a pre-computed embedding or a string, in which case it will be first converted to an embedding, operating the same as how the `embedding` seed does.
+If value is an array of text or embeddings, it will add each to the memory.

 Environment:
 - `memory` - The name of the memory to use when storing.